Ruthless (2023 film)

 Ruthless is a 2023 American action thriller film written by Javier Reyna, James Dean Simington and Art Camacho, directed by Camacho and starring Dermot Mulroney.

 Plot

-Harry, a high school wrestling coach who becomes concerned about one of his students, a young girl named Catia who is being abused at home.
-Harry takes it upon himself to protect Catia and provide her with a safe haven, but his actions soon attract the attention of a dangerous human trafficking ring.
-When Catia is kidnapped by the traffickers, Harry embarks on a dangerous mission to rescue her and bring the traffickers to justice.
+The teenage daughter of Harry, a high school wrestling coach, is murdered and the killer sent to prison.
+Subsequently he becomes concerned about one of his students, a young girl named Catia, who is being physically abused at home by her stepfather.
+Harry takes it upon himself to protect Catia and provide her with a safe haven, but his actions soon involve him in a dangerous human trafficking ring.
+When Catia is kidnapped by the traffickers, Harry embarks on a dangerous mission to Las Vegas, rescue her and bring down the criminals.

-As Harry delves deeper into the world of human trafficking, he discovers that the problem is much larger and more insidious than he ever imagined.
+As Harry delves deeper into the world of human trafficking, he discovers that the problem is more widespread and insidious than he first thought.